aishuv2114/Marketing-Analytics/SQL.md

 ![Screenshot_24](https://user-images.githubusercontent.com/113862057/192414946-5b6fff1d-ec1b-411f-a546-064ef7cda7bb.png)

  **Insights & Actions**
- It looks like the CTR from the /cart page didn’t go down and the products per order, AOV, and revenue per /cart session are all up slightly since the cross sell feature was added
+The CTR from the /cart page didn’t go down and the products per order, AOV, and revenue per /cart session are all up slightly since the cross sell feature was added

 5)On 12th December, 2013, a third product has been launched -"Birthday Bear".
 There is a request to run a pre-post analysis comparing the month before and the month after , in terms of session to order conversion rate , AOV, Products per order and Revenue per session